 Recreational fishing review

-In 2015-16, PIRSA undertook a comprehensive review of recreational fishing in South Australia, proposing changes to size, bag and boat limits for some species.
+Primary Industries and Regions SA (PIRSA) undertook a comprehensive review of recreational fishing in South Australia in 2015-16, proposing changes to size, bag and boat limits for some species.

 The proposed changes took into account: